What is Electrostatic Discharge?

 - Work in an environment with humidity under 40%.

-Work Smart and Avoid ESD Damage
+Work Smart and Avoid Electrostatic Discharge Damage to Components

 Gateway Cable Company wants to help your electrical project go off without a hitch, and our extensive inventory of connectors, plugs, and cable accessories can help you work safely and prevent future issues.
 Our experienced team can guide you through a variety of technical projects, whether you’re looking to test a thermistor, terminate a coax cable, and more.
 Contact us for a custom quote on the electrical supplies you need.